tarecord/gravity-forms-locator/src/gf-form-locator/readme.txt

 3. Another new quick link to view all the pages/posts the current form is published on.

 == Changelog ==

+= 1.2.0 =
+* Fixed a bug that caused some forms to be missed when scanning.
+* Fixed bugs related to duplicated form locations when editing posts.
+* Added support for multiple forms on the same post.
+* Added sortable columns to the location table.
+* Added pagination to the location table.

 = 1.0.2 =
 * Fix bug causing plugin to crash on PHP 7